-Also watch out for added sugars.
-Things such as fructose corn syrup, anything with glucose are sugar in disguise.
+Also, watch out for added sugars.
+Things such as fructose corn syrup, anything with glucose are the sugar in disguise.
 Sometimes labels will not put added sugars in the ingredients list, but they will list them on the nutrition label.
 They legally only have to list it once.
 So, please watch out for that.

 People should have no more than 100-200 calories of sugar a day.
 However, the less the better concerning added sugars in my opinion.
 Sugars will be located under the carbs section on a nutrition label.